Inversion-free feedforward hysteresis control using Preisach operator: Feedforward hysteresis control

-As we focus on a rate-independent hysteresis in strict sense (for definition and properties of rate-independence we reefer to \cite{Visit94}), the output $y$ depends on the sequence of the input values but not on the frequency with which they are proceeded.
-In other words, the rate-independent behavior of a hysteresis system is not influenced by any affine transformation of the time axis.
+As we focus on a rate-independent hysteresis in the strict sense (for definition and properties of rate-independence of hysteresis we reefer to e.g. \cite{Visit94}), the output $y$ depends on the sequence of the input values but not on the frequency with which they are proceeded.
+In other words, the rate-independent behavior of a hysteresis system is not influenced by any affine transformation on the time axis.
 It is also worth mentioning that a suitable scaling, correspondingly normalization, of the hysteresis input and output enables an assumption of the unity domain and range of \eqref{eq:hyster}, cf. Fig. \ref{fig:2}.
-That means without a hysteresis nonlinearity a simple static mapping $y=u$ would occur.
-Considering two illustrative examples, depicted in Fig. \ref{fig:2} for a convex (a), (c) and non-convex (b), (d) hysteresis, one can recognize that the output exhibits a state-varying phase shift $\phi\bigl(u(t)\bigr)$, that in response to a harmonic input process.
-As originally deduced from an Ancient Greek word 'hysteresis', with meaning 'lagging behind', the most of the phase shift are of a lag-type.
-That means a time integral of the phase shift over one full period has an always negative sign.
-At the same time, the transient lead-type phase shift occurs in case of a non-convex hysteresis, cf. Fig. \ref{fig:2} (d).
+It means that a simple static mapping $y(t)=u(t)$ would occur when there is no hysteresis.
+Considering two illustrative examples, depicted in Fig. \ref{fig:2} for a convex (a), (c) and non-convex (b), (d) hysteresis, one can recognize that the output exhibits a state-varying phase shift $\phi\bigl(u(t)\bigr)$ to a harmonic input process.
+As originated from an Ancient Greek word 'hysteresis', meaning 'lagging behind', the most of the phase shifts are of a lag type.
+That means, a time integral of the phase shift over a full period has always a negative sign.
+At the same time, a transient lead-type phase shift occurs for the non-convex hysteresis, cf. Fig. \ref{fig:2} (d).